What is Eco Rating?

 Who is behind the Eco Rating initiative?

-Participation in Eco Rating is open to other operators, and the initiative will motivate and inspire the whole mobile industry to accelerate its transition towards a more circular model for mobile phones.
+Participation in Eco Rating is open to all operators, and the initiative will motivate and inspire the whole mobile industry to accelerate its transition towards a more sustainable and circular economy for mobile phones.

 Who is behind the Eco Rating initiative?